 Josh Widera is a performance thinker and maker interested in everything from political performance to urbanism.
 He is a Studienstiftung and Fulbright scholar and has created and presented work in the UK, Finland, Germany and Australia.
 Josh is excited about cycling, non-formal education and coffee.

 Peter Lorenz started off as a clown and ended up directing Beckett, Müller and Jelinek as well as original performances ranging from solo choreographies to interactive installations in the UK, the Balkans and the German-speaking-area.
 Apart from also working as assistant director for different opera companies all over Europe, Peter enjoys getting inspired by playing with remnants of society such as ruins, detritus and noise. http://peterlorenz.at/

 Stanley Smith is a performance creator in all respects.
 Performing street theatre since a baby with Mischief la-Bas and Conflux, and previously being a long term member of the award-winning Junction 25, he now channels this experience vaguely towards trying to make amusing things in a clever way.
-He likes communism, firearms and messing around on the Theatre Practices MLitt at the University of Glasgow.
+He has an MLitt in Theatre Practices and an increasing interest in aural and olfactory content.